zppro/silk-v3-decoder/README.md

+# forked from kn007/silk-v3-decoder for use npm install

 ## Description
 Decode silk v3 audio files (like wechat amr, aud files, qq slk files) and convert to other format (like mp3).
 Batch conversion support.